MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define INVERT_E3_DIR false
 {% endhighlight %}

 This value inverts the motor movement for each axis.
-If you're not careful when setting this, your axis WILL crash to the wrong direction when you attempt to home.
-Make sure when you try to move an axis that you do it manually via pronterface/repetier-host or lcd menu, and that you start with the axis in the middle of its travel so you know if it is reacting as expected.
-If you discover that it is backward you should either change the wiring or invert the value above, not both.
+If proper caution is not exercised when setting this, the axes WILL crash to the wrong direction when you attempt to home potentially causing damage.
+Make sure before homing that the carriage is close to the middle and manually move each axis via the lcd menu or printer host to check that the carriage moves as expected.
+If it is discovered that an axis is inverted, change the wiring or invert the value above, not both.

 ***